How to Find a Lost Life Insurance Policy: Complete Checklist for [2024] + YouTube Video

 Possible Beneficiaries:

 Stop and think about who would be a possible beneficiary of your deceased relative.
-Once you have a good idea, you can ask them if they know what life insurance company was applied to, and then you can go from there.
+Once you have a good idea, you can ask them if they know what the policy was for, and then you can go from there.
 Sometimes a person will choose a beneficiary that you would not even expect.

 There is also a good chance there are multiple beneficiaries, not just one or two.
 Check with those who might be your relevant beneficiaries.
 They may very well be your best life insurance policy finder after all.